BrendenEum/2023-gain-loss-attention/README.md

 ```
 analysis/helpers/parameter_recovery/model_parameter_grids.R
-analysis/helpers/parameter_recovery/make_parameter_grids.jl
 ```

-To do this, open a shell and start julia in an ADDM environment.
+When that's done, we open a shell and start julia in an ADDM environment.
 I like to start it with 4 threads.
 Multi-threading will significantly speed up the speed at which this gets done.

 ```
 julia --project=/Users/brenden/Toolboxes/ADDM.jl --threads=4